All Saints Episcopal Church (Appleton, Wisconsin): History

 In 1959, building plans by J. Rouman & Associates for the parish center were approved, and the rectory and neighboring house on the corner were torn down.
 Construction began in 1960 and was completed in January 1961.
 Parish "work parties" painted and did other finishing work.
 The dedication of the parish center was on April 30, 1961.

 Gerald F. Gilmore, formerly assistant minister at St. John's Episcopal Church, Lafayette Square, became rector in 1949.
-Rev. Patrick Twomey had been rector for 19 years when he retired in 2015.
+The Rev. Patrick Twomey had been rector for 19 years when he retired in 2015.

 A five-volume scrapbook, History of All Saints Episcopal Church (Grace Church), was compiled by Ann P. Kloehn and Joyce Barlow Helien is in the possession of the church.